 2. “People with mental health problems can snap out of it if they try hard enough.”

 Mental health conditions are not a choice and are not caused by “personality weaknesses.”
 People living with a mental health condition cannot choose when they are symptomatic, much less the fact that they have the condition itself.
-Many factors contribute to mental health conditions such as:
+The following factors contribute to mental health conditions:

 3. “People with mental health conditions cannot get better.”